RailsEventStore/rails_event_store/README.md

 # Documentation

-All documentation and sample codes are available at [http://railseventstore.arkency.com](http://railseventstore.arkency.com)
+All documentation and sample codes are available at [http://railseventstore.arkency.com](http://railseventstore.arkency.com).
+If you'd like to contribute by writing or maintaining docs, they're stored in the `gh-pages` branch in this repository.

 # Contributing